Assembling, Compiling, Link-Editing, and Executing User-Written Programs

 Compile/Assemble and Execute

 The simplest procedures to use are those which invoke the assembler or compiler, pass the output of the compiler to the loader or link editor, and then execute the program.
-Here is a jobstream which will assemble, link-edit, and execute a "Hello World" program written in assembler: (The numbers to the left of the statements have been added for reference.)
+Here is a jobstream which will assemble, link-edit, and execute a "Hello World" program written in assembler: (The numbers to the left of the statements, shown in magenta, have been added for reference.)

 HELLO CSECT